brugr9/UEPluginVolumeCreator/README.md

   * Values Of Interest Actor:
     * Type: VOI Actor `BP_VOI` instance as Object Reference
     * Default Value: `none`
-    * Info: Mandatory, used for TF LUT application
+    * Info: Mandatory, data to which the transfer function is applied
 * Geometry:
   * Region Of Interest Actor:
     * Type: ROI Actor `BP_ROI` instance as Object Reference